csabapalfi/pagespeed-insights-scripts/README.md

   * [The 5 metrics that affect the score](#the-5-metrics-that-affect-the-score)
   * [Not all metrics are weighted equally](#not-all-metrics-are-weighted-equally)
   * [Metrics are estimated with a simulation (Lantern)](#metrics-are-estimated-with-a-simulation-lantern)

+## Recommendations for using the score and metrics values

+* **Use the score to look for longer-term trends and identify big changes**; but prefer your own analytics/field data for finer details
+* **Individual metrics marked slow (red) usually highlight genuine problems**, even though actual values are not 100% accurate
+* **Reduce variability by doing multiple runs, forcing A/B test variants, and other means** — but even with reduced variability, some inherent inaccuracies remain

+Check out my blog post for more details: [What's in the Google PageSpeed score?](https://medium.com/expedia-group-tech/whats-in-the-google-pagespeed-score-a5fc93f91e91)

 ## Requirements